felipesandoli/ci-pp4-charity-event-orginizer/README.md

  ```

  - Create a env.py file, adding it to .gitigonre and set the above mentioned config vars as environment variables, with the exception of HEROKU_APP.

+## Bugs

+- The images used for testing the website were compressed and optimized to improve performance.
+However if the user uploads an image of large file size when creating an event by submitting the event creation form, performance is reduced when displaying this image.
+A future fix could be using the Cloudinary API to properly size and process the image before uploading it to the storage.

+- One bug found during development was related to using Django location field with the intent of displaying the event location on a map.
+The map displayed on the django admin page worked well when run locally, but did not load when deplyed to Heroku.
+As this feature was low priority, I decided to shift the focus to more important features.
+Now with the main functionality finished, I'm ready for diving into implementing this feature as it will be a great improvement to user experience.

 ## Credits